On the probability that all eigenvalues of Gaussian, Wishart, and double Wishart random matrices lie within an interval: Introduction

 \section{Introduction}

-Many mathematical models in information theory and physics are formulated by using matrices with random elements.
-In particular, the distribution of the eigenvalues of Wishart and Gaussian random matrices plays a key role in multivariate analysis, including principal component analysis, analysis of large data sets, information theory, signal processing and mathematical physics \cite{And:03,Mui:B82,Meh:91,Wint:87,Ede:88,Tel:99,Joh:01,ChiWinZan:J03,CanTao:05,PenGar:09,CheMcK:12}.
+\IEEEPARstart{M}{any} mathematical models in information theory and physics are formulated by using matrices with random elements.
+In particular, the distribution of the eigenvalues of Gaussian, Wishart, and double Wishart random matrices plays a key role in multivariate analysis, including principal component analysis, analysis of large data sets, information theory, signal processing and mathematical physics \cite{And:03,Mui:B82,Meh:91,Wint:87,Ede:88,Tel:99,Joh:01,ChiWinZan:J03,CanTao:05,PenGar:09,CheMcK:12}.

 Most of the problems concern the distribution of the smallest and/or of the largest eigenvalue, or of a randomly picked (unordered) eigenvalue.

-For example, in compressed sensing the probability that a randomly generated measurement matrix has a given restricted isometry constant is related to the probability $\Pr(a\leq \lambda_{\min}({\bf M}) , \lambda_{\max}({\bf M})\leq b)$, where $\lambda_{\min}({\bf M})$, $\lambda_{\max}({\bf M})$ denote the minimum and maximum eigenvalues of the matrix ${\bf M}={\bf X}^\dag {\bf X}$, and ${\bf X}$ is the measurement matrix \cite{CanTao:05,Don:06,Can:08}.
+For example, in compressed sensing the probability that a randomly generated measurement matrix has a given restricted isometry constant is related to the probability $\Pr\left\{a \leq \lambda_{\min}({\bf M}), \lambda_{\max}({\bf M}) \leq b \right\}$, where $\lambda_{\min}({\bf M})$, $\lambda_{\max}({\bf M})$ denote the minimum and maximum eigenvalues of the matrix ${\bf M}={\bf X}^\dag {\bf X}$, and ${\bf X}$ is a submatrix of the measurement matrix \cite{CanTao:05,Don:06,Can:08}.
 To mention another example, several stability problems in physics, in complex networks and in complex ecosystems are related to the probability that all eigenvalues of a random symmetric matrix (for instance with Gaussian entries) are negative \cite{May:72,AazEas:06,DeaMaj:08,MarMca:13}.
 This probability is also important in mathematics, as it is related to the expected number of minima in random polynomials \cite{DedMal:07}.